deepdoctection/deepdoctection/docs/manual/install.md

 ```

 The installation process will not install the deep frameworks (e.g. Tensorflow or Pytorch) and
 therefore to be done by the user itself.
-We recommend installing the latest version of Tensorflow (2.7) as
+We recommend installing Tensorflow >=2.7 as
 this version is compatible with the required numpy version.
 Lower versions will not break the code,
 but you will see a compatibility error during the installation process.